-Boston Marathon Trivia – The "First" Edition
+Boston Marathon Trivia - Facts and History - The "First" Edition

 The 121st running of the Boston Marathon is scheduled for Monday April 17th, 2017.
 We felt it appropriate to share some fun and interesting trivia facts about the Boston Marathon.
-We have complled a long list of Boston Marathon trivia so today we will start off with a list of Boston Marathon “firsts”
+We have complled a long list of Boston Marathon trivia so today we will start off with a list of Boston Marathon trivia “firsts”

 The first running of the Boston Marathon was held on April 19th, 1897.

-The first male winner of the Boston Marathon was John J. McDermont with a winning time of 2:55:10
+The first male winner of the Boston Marathon that year was John J. McDermont.

-The first unofficial female winner of the Boston Marathon was Roberta “Bobbi” Gibbs in 1966.
-At that time, women were not allowed to register for the race.
-Bobbi had to hide in the bushes at the starting line since she didn’t have a race number, bust still managed to finish in an unofficial time of 3:21:40
+Back in 1966. women were not allowed to register for the race.
+Bobbi Gibbs had to hide in the bushes at the starting line since she didn’t have a race number, but she still managed to finish the marathon in an unofficial time of 3:21:40.

-Katherine Switzer was the first female to register and run the race wearing an official race bib the following year in 1967.
+Switzer was able to start the Boston Marathon wearing an official race bib the following year in 1967.
 She used her initials on the race application since women still were not allowed to run marathons under AAU rules.
 Jock Semple, the Boston Marathon race director tried to stop her during the race.
 The unsuccessful attempt by Semple was immortalized in this photo.